dhall-lang/dhall-lang/standard/beta-normalization.md

     t₀.x ⇥ v

-If the argument is a right-biased record merge, inspect the right operand.
+If the argument is a right-biased record merge, first inspect the right operand.
 If it is a record literal that contains the field, select it: